paliAli/Nuptake_project/README.md

 ## Remote Sensing and Analysis
 Remote sensing is the process of detecting and monitoring the physical characteristics of an area by measuring its reflected and emitted radiation at a distance, in this case from a satelite.
 With remote sensing, we can obtain information about the condition of the crops without any sampling and laboratory analysis.

+Vegetation absorbs light in the red and blue parts of the electromagnetic spectrum for photosynthesis, while it reflects light in the near-infrared (NIR) spectrum.
+Non-vegetated surfaces, like soil and water, have different reflectance patterns. <br>
+Plants with sufficient nitrogen content tend to have a higher chlorophyll content, which leads to increased absorption of red light and increased reflection of NIR light.
+As a result, **well-nourished plants typically have a higher NDVI** because the NIR reflectance is greater relative to the red reflectance.
+Conversely, nitrogen-deficient plants have lower chlorophyll content, causing reduced NIR reflectance compared to the red reflectance, resulting in a lower NDVI.

 ### Used Methods
 The programming languages used were R and javascript.